gitbrent/PptxGenJS/docs/api-tables.md

 ### Usage Notes

 - Properties passed to `addTable()` apply to every cell in the table
 - Selectively override formatting at a cell-level by providing properties to the cell object

-### Table Cell Formatting
+### Cell Formatting

 - Table cells can be either a plain text string or an object with text and options properties
 - When using an object, any of the formatting options above can be passed in `options` and will apply to that cell only
 - Cell borders can be removed (aka: borderless table) by using the 'none' type (Ex: `border: {type:'none'}`)
 - Bullets and word-level formatting are supported inside table cells.
 Passing an array of objects with text/options values as the `text` value allows fine-grained control over the text inside cells.
 - Available formatting options are here: [Text Props](/PptxGenJS/docs/api-text#base-properties-textpropsoptions)

-### Table Row Height
+### Row Height

 - Use the `h` property to have row(s) divided evenly across the defined area
 - Use the `rowH` property with an array of values to specify row heights (indexed 0-n)
 - Omit both properties to have table rows consume only the space required for its contents

 ## Properties